rameesha253/Student-Exam-Score-Prediction-ML/README.md

 ---

-Here are the **two updated sections**—*Results Summary* and *How to Run the Gradio Dashboard*—properly formatted and ready to paste into your GitHub README.
-I’ve included your **model comparison results + insights** as requested and updated the Gradio run instructions.

----

 # ✅ **📊 Results Summary**

 After training Simple Regression, Multiple Regression, and Dummy (baseline) models for all three research questions (RQ1, RQ2, RQ3), the following insights were drawn: